Top of the page

-Paronychia (say "pair-oh-NY-kee-uh") is an infection of the skin around a fingernail or toenail.
+Paronychia (say "pair-oh-NY-kee-uh") is an inflammation of the skin around a fingernail or toenail.
 It happens when germs enter through a break in the skin.
-The doctor may have made a small cut in the infected area to drain the pus.
+If you had an abscess, your doctor may have made a small cut in the infected area to drain the pus.

 Most cases of paronychia improve in a few days.
 But watch your symptoms and follow your doctor's advice.
 Though rare, a mild case can turn into something more serious and infect your entire finger or toe.
 Also, it is possible for an infection to return.